 — Kahn, et al, JAMA, 2014

-Engage Patients in the Documentation.
+Engage patients in the documentation.
 Let your patients know that it’s okay to ask, “How are you going to document this?”
 This doesn’t mean that the patient decides what can or cannot be written.
-It may be helpful to communicate that while the patient has a right to access to the record, the clinician must still satisfy professional requirements and standards.
+It may be helpful to communicate that while the patient has a right to access to the record, the health professional must still satisfy professional requirements and standards.

-Develop Options if the Patient’s Access to Notes Could Carry More Risk than Benefit.
+Develop options if a patient’s access to notes may carry more risk than benefit.
 You may decide with the patient to keep the notes closed, or to monitor or sequester certain notes.
 You may discuss embargoing a note until a future date, or you might suggest reading the note together.
 Therapists may want to revisit these options at any point during treatment.

-Protect Against Abuse.
-Clinicians worry about patient safety issues, and this includes whether opening notes up for some patients may run the risk of being more harmful than helpful.
-Clinicians should work closely with their patients to ensure safety.
+Protect against abuse.
+Health care professionals worry about patient safety issues, and this includes whether opening notes for some patients may run the risk of being more harmful than helpful.
+You should work closely with your patients to ensure safety.
 Patients who are victims of domestic violence, or are at risk for abuse, are especially vulnerable and warrant special consideration.
 For these patients, the same precautions are true for all other aspects of the medical record and should be applied to therapy notes, including sequestering or monitoring notes.

-Create a Plan.
-We suggest having a discussion and making a plan with your patients for what they should do if they become worried or upset by reading their notes, or if they disagree with something in the notes.
-Setting realistic expectations is highly important, just as it would be with any other aspect of a clinical relationship.
+Create a plan.
+We suggest having a discussion with your patients, and together, coming up with a plan for what they should do if they become worried or upset by reading their notes, or if they disagree with something in the notes.
+Setting realistic expectations is highly important, just as it would be with any other aspect of a patient-health professional relationship.

-We offer examples of how to write mental health notes that are clinically meaningful and educational for you, your patient, and your patient’s care team.
-Written by a psychiatrist at BIDMC, the examples are based on real-life scenarios encountered by clinicians.
+Here are some examples of how to write mental health notes that are clinically meaningful and educational for you, your patient, and your patient’s care team.
+Written by a psychiatrist at BIDMC, these examples are based on scenarios encountered by health care professionals.